Top ↑

 Also in testing, the average transaction was completed in 30 seconds, faster than the typical 45-second card-based withdrawal.

-we had to prioritize features carefully.
-I worked with the PM and business teams in a brainstorming workshop using an Impact vs. Difficulty matrix to evaluate which feature to develop first.
+We needed to carefully prioritize which features to build first.
+I joined a brainstorming workshop with the PM and business teams, where we used an Impact vs. Difficulty matrix to evaluate our options.

-I highlighted which option would deliver more user value.
-We chose bank cardless deposit/withdrawal—it addressed a clear need, was easier to build, and aligned with our 2025 goal of integrating services into one platform.
-E-money cash-out, while valuable, involved higher regulatory risk and complexity.
+It addressed a clear need, was easier to implement, and aligned with our 2025 goal of integrating services into one platform.
+In comparison, e-money cash-out had potential but involved more regulatory complexity and development risk.

 Defining the Problem